 Place the furnace in the desired location.
 Measure clearances and verify per page 3 of this manual.

-Using a spirit level on the front and one side of the furnace, level it, using the 4 or 6 leveling legs.
-Make sure each of the legs is firmly in contact with the floor.
+Using a spirit level at the front and one side of the furnace, level it using the 4 or 6 leveling legs.
+Make sure each leg is firmly in contact with the floor.